Leslie Rutledge: 2022 election

 In July 2020, Rutledge announced her candidacy for the Republican nomination for Arkansas governor in 2022.
 The incumbent, Republican Governor Asa Hutchinson, was barred by term limits from seeking another term in office.
 While campaigning for the nomination, Rutledge called for an amendment to the Arkansas Constitution to abolish Arkansas's individual state income tax.

 Rutledge initially dismissed the likelihood that she would join the race for lieutenant governor, saying in a February 2021 interview that "after working a full-time job with a staff of 180 people, I'd be bored with a part-time job and a staff of two."
 However, after badly trailing Sarah Huckabee Sanders in fundraising, Rutledge switched in November 2021 to the lieutenant governor race, where she faced a crowded field of rivals in the Republican primary, including state Senator Jason Rapert, state Surgeon General Greg Bledsoe, Washington County Judge Joseph Wood, Little Rock businessman Chris Bequette, and former Arkansas Republican Party chairman Doyle Webb.

 She won the nomination in the May 2022 Republican primary, winning 54% of the vote; Rapert came in second place with 14.70%, with other candidates trailing in the single digits.
 Rutledge defeated Democrat Kelly Krout in the November 8, 2022, general election; in the same election, Sanders, a fellow Republican, was elected governor.
 In the election, Rutledge swapped places with Lieutenant Governor Tim Griffin, a former congressman who was elected to replace her as AG.

+2026 election

+Rutledge is running for reelection in 2026.
+She was unopposed in the Republican primary and will face Libertarian nominee Michael Kalagias in the general election.